bbbarn/bbb/content/projects/the-crack-shack.md

 - Signage
 - Copywriting
 - Illustration
-homepageSummary: The fast growing iconic destination for a redefining of what chicken and egg sandwiches should be.
+homepageSummary: The fast growing iconic destination known for redefining of what chicken and egg sandwiches should be.
+Plus behold the logo the shows the chicken and the egg coming into existence at the same time!
 projectPageSummary: ''
 cardImageSlug: crack
 heroImageSlug: crack